+It’s common to spot couples walking around wearing matching outfits.
 Korean couples are proud to be in a relationship.
-So much so, that they want to show it off to the world!
-It is common to see couples wearing matching outfits or more subtly, some sort of matching accessory.
+So much so, that they want to express their unity to the world.

+You’ll see couples wearing entire matching outfits or more subtly, some sort of matching accessory.
 Whether it’s as little as matching tennis shoes on or the whole shebang, you can tell which youngsters are couples and proud of it.

 There are even some stores dedicated to only selling matching attire!
 Most underwear stores here also display matching couples undergarments in their windows.

 This trend started with ‘honeymoon attire,’ dressing in matching apparel let people know that you were a newlywed couple.
 Traditionally this was done in the form of the man wearing a suit and the woman wearing a matching hanbok (traditional Korean clothing).